ayanopt/2023-momentum/article.md

 ## Abstract

 This paper introduces the 2023-momentum system, an algorithmic trading framework developed to trade the SPY ETF using ensemble machine learning methods.
 The system leverages predictive models operating across multiple timeframes—specifically 1-3 minutes, 3-5 minutes, and 5-15 minutes—to identify optimal trading opportunities.
 Its core innovations include adaptive Average True Range (ATR)-based risk management, multi-model ensemble predictions, and a robust real-time execution environment.
 Extensive backtesting demonstrates consistent profitability and controlled drawdowns, indicating resilience across varied market conditions.
+The hypothesis is finding small momentum cycles (SMCs) in small time periods using machine learning and finding trends in price.

 ## 1. Introduction

 Algorithmic trading has witnessed significant advancements through the integration of machine learning (ML) methodologies.
 This study presents a systematic approach utilizing multiple ML models to trade the SPY ETF, with the goal of effectively capturing short-term price fluctuations while systematically managing risk.
-Motivated by the complexity of intraday market dynamics, the 2023-momentum system addresses critical challenges including simultaneous management of signals across various timeframes, rigorous risk management grounded in market volatility, the amalgamation of diverse ML models for predictive accuracy, and low-latency trade execution suitable for intraday trading strategies.
+Motivated by the complexity of intraday market dynamics and SMCs, the 2023-momentum system addresses critical challenges including simultaneous management of signals across various timeframes, rigorous risk management grounded in market volatility, the amalgamation of diverse ML models for predictive accuracy, and low-latency trade execution suitable for intraday trading strategies.

 ## 2. Background and Motivation

 The impetus for developing the 2023-momentum system arises from the necessity to systematically exploit short-term pricing inefficiencies in the SPY ETF.
-Conventional technical analysis methods often lack sufficient analytical rigor for sustained profitability, whereas purely machine learning-based strategies may neglect critical microstructural market effects.
+Conventional technical analysis methods often _lack_ sufficient analytical rigor for sustained profitability, whereas purely machine learning-based strategies may neglect critical microstructural market effects.
 Ensemble methods offer a robust solution by capitalizing on the strengths of various predictive models.
 For instance, Random Forest effectively handles complex, nonlinear market relationships; Support Vector Machines (SVMs) provide clear classification boundaries; K-Nearest Neighbors (KNN) excels at detecting localized patterns; and linear models offer interpretability and computational speed.
 Recognizing the multifaceted nature of market dynamics, the system integrates these models across multiple timeframes.

 ## 3. Methodology